ByronChung/byronchung.github.io/_pages/about.md

 signature: assets/images/about/phantom.png
 ---

-I'm an upcoming graduate from the University of Western Ontario majoring in Computer Science.
+I am a new graduate from the University of Western Ontario with a background in Computer Science.

 I love taking on and solving difficult challenges, building web/mobile applications, and building creative web tools.
 My goal is to develop my skills as a software developer and further expand my knowledge by learning and working with new technology.